 8.2 A Model Experiment

 Overall, the goal of the future work is to quantify how much a preconditioned ocean state impacts the predictability of ENSO.
 The influence of the precursor on ENSO evolution will be determined using a modified version of a model framework developed in Larson and Kirtman (2015b; chapter 4 in this dissertation).
-The authors create perturbation growth ensembles from a nearly neutral tropical Pacific Ocean state to isolate SST perturbation growth induced by instabilities of the coupled system using NCAR-CCSM4.
+Perturbation growth ensembles are created from a nearly neutral tropical Pacific Ocean state to isolate SST perturbation growth induced by instabilities of the coupled system using CCSM4.
 The initial conditions are produced by first running CCSM4 in a configuration that prohibits ENSO variability in the coupled model, thus removing any influence from previous ENSO events.
 A nearly neutral equatorial state (i.e., neutral ENSO) is achieved by forcing the ocean component with CCSM4 daily climatological wind stresses, while leaving buoyancy fluxes, ocean dynamics, and the full atmospheric unconstrained.
 Such a framework does not support ENSO variability, equatorial subsurface precursors, or coupled instabilities in the tropical Pacific due to the lack of dynamic wind coupling.
 As a result, for instance, every March 1st contains ENSO-independent perturbations.
 The initial conditions from each March 1st are then gathered into a “March ensemble” and each run fully coupled.
 As such, the ENSO-independent perturbations in the ocean and atmosphere are given the opportunity to interact and grow in time via coupled instabilities.
 ENSO-like growth occurs in many of the cases without any influence from a subsurface ENSO precursor.

-The idea is to generate ocean initial conditions that are preconditioned with a subsurface precursor will be used instead of a nearly neutral ocean state as in Larson and Kirtman (2015b).
+The idea is to generate ocean initial conditions that are preconditioned with a subsurface precursor and to use them instead of a nearly neutral ocean state as in Larson and Kirtman (2015b).
 The easiest way to generate numerous precursors, both for El Niño and La Niña, is to produce a coupled model configuration that induces a continual ENSO cycle.
 To facilitate a continual ENSO cycle, wind stresses from a full (i.e., composite) CCSM4 ENSO cycle will be repeated instead of the climatological winds as in Larson and Kirtman (2015b).
 In CCSM4, the typical El Niño onset through La Niña decay occurs over approximately 4 years.
 Therefore, every 4 years, a preconditioned El Niño occurs, thus the initial conditions of every 4th March 1st contains a preconditioned subsurface El Niño state forced by the decaying La Niña winds.
 Similar to the original methodology, these different March 1st initial conditions will be combined to form a March ensemble and then run fully coupled.
 An analogous methodology will be repeated for a La Niña ensemble.

 By only constraining the wind stresses felt by the ocean, other intrinsic sources of variability or “noise” in the atmosphere and ocean are permitted to interact and respond to the continual ENSO cycle.
 Thus, each precursor, although identically wind forced, will be slightly different.
 The preconditioned El Niño and La Niña ensembles will be compared with their non-preconditioned counterparts in Larson and Kirtman (2015b).
 The proposed methodology will allow the calculation of the fractional contribution of the preconditioned subsurface state on El Niño and La Niña final amplitude.
-Furthermore, the spread of the final ENSO state in December for the respective ensembles will reveal whether a preconditioned state reduces or increases the predictability of ENSO, an important distinction Larson and Kirtman (2015b) could not make given their experimental design.
+Furthermore, the spread of the final ENSO state in December for the respective ensembles will reveal whether a preconditioned state reduces or increases the predictability of ENSO, an important distinction Larson and Kirtman (2015b) could not address given their experimental design.
 Other start months, for instance January, can be also be utilized to construct additional ensembles to determine during what initialization month the precursor contributes the most to predictability.

 8.3 Additional Analysis